Is four too young to start school?

 You will know your child better than anyone else - their personality, temperament and habits.
 Many parents have a gut feeling when their children lack the emotional maturity to start school.

 The best authority on your child’s readiness for school, however, will be their preschool teachers.
 These qualified educators will have observed how your child behaves in class, responds to teaching and co-operates with other children.
 They will also be able to identify any developmental 'red flags', such as problems with speech development or gross motor skills, which may require intervention from a paeditrician or child therapist.

 So who has the final say on whether your child is ready for Prep?

 All schools have their own enrolment policies.
 A few are happy to accept your child providing they meet the standard age requirements.
 Most will interview the child and parents.
 Some will require your child to undergo a full ‘school readiness assessment’ – a series of exercises and observations, usually carried out away from the parents.
 These will include activities such as building with blocks, identifying colours, shapes or parts of the body, using a pencil, cutting with scissors and answering some questions about themselves.

 Depending on a school's enrolment process, child interviews and assessments may take place nearly a whole year before your child will commence school.
 It is important to remember that a child will make a lot of progress in a year.
 If a school is unsure about your child’s maturity or considers them borderline, they might ask you to re-interview in six months’ time, to see how your child is advancing.

-Many schools ask parents to provide a transition report from their child’s kindergarten but they are not legally permitted to contact the kindergarten directly to discuss the child.
+Many schools ask parents to provide a transition report from their child’s kindergarten but they are not legally permitted to contact the kindy directly to discuss the child.